Plan ahead for summer heat and climate emergencies

 Click here for more resources on tips specific to dementia, including preparing for emergency and disasters and how to respond during a disaster.

 In recent years, B.C. has experienced a rapid increase in climate-related weather emergencies including heat domes, atmospheric rivers and wildfires.
 The frequency, duration and intensity of heatwaves have increased in the last 70 years and are predicted to continue to increase.
-In the upcoming webinar, “Heat domes and atmospheric rivers: Building climate resilience among people affected by dementia,” the Alzheimer Society of B.C. has invited Dr. Jennifer Baumbusch, professor and Canadian Institutes of Health Research Chair in Sex and Gender Science at the University of British Columbia’s School of Nursing, to share with British Columbians some strategies that will help people living with dementia and their care partners navigate these challenging situations.
+Watch our webinar, “Heat domes and atmospheric rivers: Building climate resilience among people affected by dementia,” as Dr. Jennifer Baumbusch, professor and Canadian Institutes of Health Research Chair in Sex and Gender Science at the University of British Columbia’s School of Nursing, shared some strategies that will help people living with dementia and their care partners navigate these challenging situations.

 We are here to help